Course Outline

 e) Backward compatibility of WCAG

-- Digital accessibility requirements according to the annex to the act
+- Digital accessibility requirements according to the annex to the Act

 a) 4 principles, 13 guidelines, 49 success criteria